ylireetta/tsoha-harkka/README.md

 ## Training data
 ### Adding a new workout
 Users can add new workout records by adding moves, reps and used weights individually, or by selecting a workout template and using the data derived from the template.
-The system will prefill reps and weights for selected moves if the user has previously logged workouts available in the database.
+The system will prefill reps and weights for the selected moves if the user has previously logged workouts that include those selected moves.

 ### Current user's workout history
-Users can inspect their own workout history by clicking individual training session links.
+Users can inspect their own workout history by clicking individual training session links on the Training Data page.

 ### Followed users' workout history
-If the currently logged in user is following other users, and followed users have recorded workouts in the system, followed users' workout data is displayed on the index page.
+If the currently logged in user is following other users, and followed users have recorded workouts during the past 7 days in the system, followed users' workout data is displayed on the index page.
+The logged in user can like and comment individual sessions, and a notification related to each action is displayed to the session owner when they navigate to the index page.
+Users can also remove likes and comments that they have added.

 ## User profile